 The testing chapter focuses only on the user experience studies and proposes scenarios and surveys to collect feedback for further development.
-Testing from the technical point of view is not fulfilled.
+It then demonstrates the outcome of the small testing of proposed scenarios.

-The result provides a comprehensive foundation for sharing complicated structures as 3D models and scenarios by simplifying them to downloadable sections.
+The result provides a foundation for sharing complicated structures as 3D models, scenarios or GPS bound educational paths while taking advantage of their structural representation.